eladnoor/equilibrator/classic_rxns/source/tca.rst

 replenishes oxaloacetate from pyruvate.
 Notice that this actually replenishes all the TCA cycle intermediates, including α-KG, because oxaloacetate will be quickly converted into those metabolites through the action of the TCA cycle.
 In fact, there is no anaplerotic reaction that directly produces α-KG - cells rely on the TCA cycle to do this for them.

 ..
 [3] In technical terms we would say that this configuration - where transamination happens at a constant nonzero rate but cycle intermediates are not replenished - has no nonzero "steady-state".
 By this we mean that there is no way to arrange this system where the flux through the TCA cycle is greater than 0 for an extended period of time.
+Try to convince yourself of this.

 pH Dependence
 ----------------------------------------------------------